bolicherecords/birre_bash/README.md

 # birre_bash
-My little bash profile its a bash from devs to devs.
+Birre Bash Profile is a bash from devs to devs.
 Birre bash provide you a simple birre commands to use a code proyect with git.

 <p>
 GIT Reset hard  -> # Explication</br>